For Creating the Path and Leading the Way

-It was a night of laughter, inspiration, and recognition, as more than 50 friends, family and community members met at the Baltimore Eagle on Tuesday, May 16, 2017 to celebrate National Honor Our LGBT Elders Day.
+BALTIMORE (May 17, 2019) – It was a night of laughter, inspiration, and recognition, as more than 100 friends, family, and community members met at Baltimore Center Stage on Thursday, May 16th to celebrate National Honor Our LGBT Elders Day.

-The evening, hosted by the LGBT Health Resource Center of Chase Brexton Health Care (LHRC) and emceed by artist Rahne Alexander, featured community leaders sharing inspirational stories of an LGBTQA Elder who made a difference in their life.
-Speakers included:
+The evening, hosted by the LGBT Health Resource Center of Chase Brexton Health Care (LHRC) and emceed by State Senator Mary Washington, featured community members sharing inspirational stories of an LGBTQ elder who made a difference in their life.

 Afterwards, honorees were pinned with a special commemorative Elders Day pin, hosted by Pin Master, Carlton “the Duchess” Smith.
-The program concluded with the unveiling of the 2017 Elders Day banner, created by Xander Dumas and Elliot Moonchild of The Dandy Vagabonds.
-Audience members were encouraged to place pins on the banner in honor of an LGBT elder that made a contribution to their lives.
-The banner will be on permanent display at the LHRC (1111 N. Charles St., Fifth Floor, Baltimore, MD 21201)
+The program concluded with the unveiling of the 2019 Elders Day banner, created by Jaimes Mayhew.
+The banner will be on permanent display at the LHRC (1111 North Charles St., 2nd floor).

 Honor Our LGBT Elders Day is a national day to draw awareness to and appreciation of the lifetime of contributions made by LGBT older adults.
-The gains made each year in LGBT rights and equality sit squarely on the backs of those who fought and lived through large and small victories in order to be their true selves.
+The gains made each year in LGBT rights and equality sit squarely on the backs of those who fought and lives through large and small victories in order to be their true selves.
 Honor Our LGBT Elders Day works to unite the LGBTQ community and its allies to celebrate and thank those individuals who fought on behalf of us all.
-For more information, please visit www.elder.lgbt.
+For more information, please visit lgbteldersday.org.